Rihanna’s Jade Nails Are The Coolest Take On A Marble Manicure

-You can go classic and opt for muted, nude tones that look good any time, anywhere.
-But the marbling technique allows for a fun combination of colours.
-You can use just about any colour scheme with the swirling and smudged technique to get a crystal effect.
+You can go classic and opt for muted, nude colors that look good any time, anywhere.
+But the marbling technique also allows for a fun combination of colors.
+You can use just about any color scheme with the swirling and smudging technique to get a crystal effect.
 Take rose quartz nails, for example, which utilize pinks and nudes to mimic the love-attracting stone.

 If you've been looking for a nail art design that will also keep you centered, turn to jade.
-Ahead find more cool ways to rock what is sure to be summer's hottest nail look.
+Ahead find more cool ways to rock what is quickly becoming summer's hottest nail look.

 This post has been updated.